 If mediation is not desirable or possible, divorce litigation may be required.
 This is where the best divorce attorney in San Antonio can save the day.

-If your divorce involves complex property valuation and division, or if you and your spouse disagree on custody, spousal support, or child support, you need an advocate who will fight for you.
+For divorces involving family business, complex property valuation, and division, or disagreement on custody, spousal support, or child support, you need an advocate who will fight for you.
 Divorce can be stressful, but you don’t need to navigate it by yourself.
 You’re no doubt already concerned about your children, your financial security, your assets, and the future of your family.

 The Benefits of Hiring a San Antonio Divorce Attorney

 DIY divorces are common, especially for couples who feel like their divorce will be “simple.”
 If you don’t have children or own any assets, you may be thinking that divorce should be a breeze.
-Or maybe you were only married for a short time and the divorce is uncontested, so the process should be no big deal.
-Whatever the reason, perhaps you’re on the fence about hiring a divorce attorney.
+Or maybe you were only married for a short time, and the divorce is uncontested, so the process should be no big deal.
+Whatever the reason, perhaps you’re on the fence about hiring family lawyers from the San Antonio area.

 And here at Espronceda Law, we get it.
 You want to save money and move on with your life as quickly as possible.

 The problem, though, is that DIY divorces rarely save time and money.
 In fact, they often end in disaster.
-Divorcees who hire an attorney can simplify the divorce process, protect their rights, and save a tremendous amount of time in the long-run.
+Divorcees who hire a divorce lawyer can simplify the divorce process, protect their rights, and save a tremendous amount of time in the long run.

 02Emotions Run High.
 Even if both parties are ready for the divorce, it’s still an emotional rollercoaster.
 Heightened emotions like anger, regret, sadness, and fear may give you tunnel vision and cause you to make rash decisions.
-A caring divorce attorney can help you keep your emotions in check, remind you of the bigger picture, and guide you toward logical decisions that you might not be able to make on your own.
+Caring divorce attorneys can help you keep your emotions in check, remind you of the bigger picture, and guide you toward logical decisions that you might not be able to make on your own.

 03Legal Options and Communication.
-If you and your spouse find yourself at odds on a complicated issue, an attorney may be able to suggest options that you didn’t even know existed.
+If you and your spouse find yourself at odds on complicated family law matters, an attorney may be able to suggest options that you didn’t even know existed.
 In Bexar County, this becomes particularly helpful because our “presiding system” means you could potentially see a different judge every time you go to court.
-Without legal representation, communication with the courts about contested issues may become a challenge.
+Without an experienced divorce attorney, communication with the courts about contested issues may become a challenge.

 Divorce Consultation